Boukos/w241/assignments/essays/essay2/README.md

 # General Task
 For this essay, propose an experiment that you would like to run for the final course project.
-The project will be done in five-person teams.
+The project will be done in between three and five-person teams.
 We anticipate selecting, as a class, three of these proposals to execute for the final project.

 Note that this experiment can be conducted either online (by recruiting subjects through Mechanical Turk, through advertising, through asking your Facebook friends to participate) or offline (perhaps at local schools or churches or coffee shops or public parks).
 We expect a study with at least 100 observations.